LeidenCBC/leidencbc.github.io/README.md

 ### Commit and push

-If you are happy with the changes commit them to the develop or feature branch of your git repository.
+If you are happy with the changes commit them to your feature branch of your git repository.

 * First fetch any changes from the repository (Github Desktop: Fetch origin).
-* Then Add a description of your changes and commit (Github Desktop: press commit to master).
+* Then Add a description of your changes and commit (Github Desktop: press commit).
 * Push your changes to the github server (Github Desktop: push origin).
 * Create a pull request on the github repository website (Tab *Pull request* -> *New pull request*.
 * Ask another team member to review the code and merge the pull request.